 Learn everything about Chateau Franc Mayne St. Emilion with wine tasting notes and wine with food pairing tips.
-Learn all the best vintages, a history of the property and information on the vineyards and winemaking.
+Learn all the best vintages, the history of the property, and information on the vineyards and winemaking.
 If you want to read about other important, Bordeaux Chateaux: Links to all Bordeaux Wine Producer Profiles

 Chateau Franc Mayne History, Overview

-While the semi modern era for Chateau Franc Mayne begins in the 1700’s, there are ruins on the estate that date all the way back to the ancient Romans who were the first people to cultivate vines on the property.
+While most of the story for Chateau Franc Mayne begins in the 1700s, there are ruins on the estate that date back to the ancient Romans who were the first people to cultivate vines on the property.
 Over the years, Chateau Franc Mayne has had more than its share of owners.

-Chateau Franc Mayne, which is one of the 17 different, Bordeaux wine producers with the word, Franc in the title, was owned and managed by fashionable couple, Griet Laviale and Herve Laviale until January, 2018, when they sold the estate to Jean-Pierre Savare.
+Chateau Franc Mayne, which is one of the 17 different, Bordeaux producers with the word, Franc in the title, was owned and managed by a fashionable couple, Griet Laviale and Herve Laviale until January 2018, when they sold the estate to Jean-Pierre Savare.

 Jean Pierre Savare was already quite familiar with Franc Mayne as was a minority investor in the vineyard, along with the Cazeneuve family, the owners of Chateau Paloumey in the Haut Medoc appellation.

 Under the control of Griet Laviale and Herve Laviale, Chateau Franc Mayne was completely renovated, from top to bottom.
-The very modern, energy efficient, sleek chais was created by the noted architects Lanoire and Courrian.
+The very modern, energy-efficient, sleek cellars were created by the noted architects Lanoire and Courrian.